geekswagg/AzTS-docs/06-Customizing AzTS for your org/Extend_AzTS_Soln_Scenarios/CustomizeControlEvaluator.md

 ### Steps:
 0. Initially, set up the organization-specific policy customizable AzTS Solution in your local systems by following the steps mentioned [here](./SettingUpSolution.md).
-1. Copy _FeatureNameExt.json_ file and rename it accordingly.
-For example: StorageExt.json
+1. Copy _FeatureName_Template.json_ file from the ControlConfigurationExt folder and paste it in the same folder.
+Rename it by appending "Ext" to the file name and save it.
+<br>    *For this scenario:*
+<br>    Copy the template (_FeatureName_Template.json_) file and paste it in the same ControlConfigurationExt folder.
+Rename and save it as StorageExt.json for this scenario.

+    > Precautionary Note: Make sure the file name i.e. FeatureNameExt.json is in Camel case.

+2. Copy the control metadata from the control array you wish to customize from the Built-in control JSON file (in this case - Storage.json) located in the ConfigurationProvider/ControlConfigurations folder and paste it in the FeatureNameExt.json file (in this case - StorageExt.json).

-2. Fill the parameters according to the feature.
+3. Fill the FeatureName parameter according to the feature.
 For example:
     ``` JSON
     {
         "FeatureName": "Storage"
     }
     ```

-3. Add the control json with all parameters given in template.
+4. Add the control json with all parameters given in template.
 The following metadata are required for a control to be scanned:
     ``` JSON
     "Controls": [
         {